webforj/webforj/README.md

 OR

-as first program arg in EM (just the classname)
+as first program arg in EM ("class=full.package.and.Classname")

+## Debugging

+To get comprehensive debug output, either add

+SET DEBUG=1

+to your <bbxdir>/cfg/config.bbx, or add

+DEBUG

+as a program argument to the app deployment.

 ## Javadoc